Matthew Rabin

 About

 Born in New Jersey, I grew up in Shreveport, Louisiana and left in the mid-1980s, moving east and later west.
-I take photographs that fix where my attention lands—on man-made objects that conceal the past within the present.
+I take photographs that fix where my attention lands—on man-made objects that harbor the past within the present.

 Artist Statement

-two truths ground my practice. one: a photograph is a record of the photographer's attention—perceptive residue, fixed. my work is an artifact of my response to a subject and is agnostic to the audience. second truth: art carries the declarative force of “I am showing you this," and therefore presumes an audience.
+Two truths ground my practice.
+First: a photograph is a record of the photographer’s attention—perceptive residue, fixed.
+My work begins as an artifact of my response to a subject and is agnostic to an audience.
+Second: art carries the declarative force of “I am showing you this,” and therefore enters public view.
+My work begins inside that contradiction.
+Why take pictures for yourself, only to hang them in a gallery?